SadikCihanAyaz/sadikcihanayaz.github.io/article/reactnative/reactnative1/article.md

 1. Create new react native project
 2. if exist Prettier and eslint your boilerplate delete all dependencies
 3. setup prettier and eslint in your react native project
+4. Setup stylelint in your react native project
+5. Setup Husky in your react native project

 ```html
 TİP: use this command for create a project -> react-native init